 Total Time: 3 hours

 Adapted from Ready for Dessert by David Lebovitz.
 For a cherry version, we posted another adaptation previously here.
-We will often freeze the chocolate dough balls after they've been coated with the regular sugar, and when ready to use, thaw for about 30 minutes, coat in confectioners sugar and bake.
+We will often freeze the chocolate dough balls after they've been coated with the cinnamon sugar, and when ready to use, thaw for about 30 minutes, coat in confectioners sugar and bake.

 The dough can be refrigerated for up to 5 days or frozen for up to 1 month.
 These chocolate cookies are best eaten while still warm (aren't most cookies) or at least the same day.